ReFil/zmk-config/README.md

 # Customisation
 In order to change the keymap to meet your needs, you will need a GitHub account.
 Click the "fork" button in the top right to create your own version of the repo, then use the drop down menu to select the branch with your layout.
-The keymap information is contained entirely within the file bt60.keymap.
+NOTE: These have recently been refactored. the bt60.keymap file in /config is the file to edit The keymap information is contained entirely within the file bt60.keymap.
 Download this file to your computer and open it in a text editor such as Atom or notepad++ then you can open and edit it.
 The full list of ZMK keycodes can be found [here](https://zmkfirmware.dev/docs/codes/keyboard-keypad/).
 After editing the keymap file upload it to the original folder using the "Add file" dialog in GitHub, then click on "Actions" and wait for the build process to complete (The orange dot will go to either a red X or green tick).
 If your firmware doesn't compile you most likely made a mistake with the keys, double check the .keymap file and try again.